AEA Graduate Education Diversity Internship Program (GEDI)

 • Deepen the evaluation profession's capacity to work in racially, ethnically, culturally, and linguistically diverse settings.

 Interns may come from a variety of disciplines, including public health, education, political science, anthropology, psychology, sociology, social work, and the natural sciences.
 Their commonality is a strong background in research skills, an interest in extending their capacities to the field of evaluation, and a commitment to thinking deeply about culturally responsive evaluation practice.
-All requested materials are required for submission in order to be considered for the program no later than Friday, March 8, 2024.

 The Internship